binipringle/constructs/_texts/1-condensedoutline.md

 ---

-## Major themes and concepts

-Constitutions serve two major functions.
-These are (1) recognize and protect individual and group rights, and (2) “constitute” the government by creating institutions, specifying their powers, and establishing the ground rules.
-The two central concepts in this course are **federalism** and **separation of powers**.

-"Federalism" in the U.S. context:

-- {:.indent-0}Federalism issues are now highly contested and in flux:
-- {:.indent-2}(A) New Deal (1930s) - 1970s: federalism issues settled/stable; broad deference to congressional power.
-- {:.indent-2}(B) 1980s: “states’ rights” revival in political, and judicial realm.
-Federalism issues become increasingly contested.
-- {:.indent-2}(C) 1990s - present: states’ rights campaign achieves dominance on Supreme Court, often at expense of other constitutional values.
-- {:.indent-2}(D) Judicial activism deployed to advance states’ rights theory of federalism.

-A major question in US constitutional law has been whether and to what extent the judiciary should define and enforce federalism-based limits (aka, “states-rights” limits) on the national government.
-The question of how power should be allocated between the national government and state governments (aka, federalism issues) has no intrinsic political valence.
-However, federalism issues often divide Supreme Court on political/ideological lines.
-Recent Supreme Court decisions interpreting the Constitution:

-- {:.indent-2}Parents Involved (2007):  The Constitution bars states and localities from using most (maybe any) race conscious measures to keep public schools from becoming segregated by race.
-- {:.indent-2}Citizens United (2010): The Constitution bars regulation of corporate spending on elections - leaves government powerless to prevent flooding of the political process with corporate wealth.
-- {:.indent-2}Shelby County (2013):  The Constitution bars Congress from maintaining key provisions of the Voting Rights Act of 1965 that had curbed state actions disenfranchising people of color.

-Frederick Douglass, “The Constitution of the United States: Is It Pro-Slavery or Anti-slavery?”
-(1860): "First let me state what is not the question… It is not whether slavery existed in the United States at the time of the adoption of the Constitution; it is not whether slaveholders took part in the framing of the Constitution; it is not whether those slaveholders, in their hearts, intended to secure certain advantages for slavery; it is not whether the American Government has been wielded during seventy-two years in favour of the propagation and permanence of slavery; it is not whether a pro-slavery interpretation has been put upon the Constitution by the American Courts — The real and exact question [is whether] the United States Constitution guarantees to any class of people the right to enslave, or hold as property, any other class of people in that country… The American Government and the American Constitution are spoken of in a manner which would naturally lead the hearer to believe that one is identical with the other; when the truth is, they are distinct in character as is a ship and a compass.
-The one may point right and the other steer wrong.
-The Constitution may be right, the Government wrong.
-If the Government has been governed by mean, sordid, and wicked passions, it does not follow that the Constitution is mean, sordid, and wicked.
-If the South has made the Constitution bend to the purposes of slavery, let the North now make that instrument bend to the cause of freedom and justice.

-What are the implications of Douglass’s argument?
-Why might he have adopted this stance (while other abolitionists condemned the Constitution as pro-slavery)?

-Possible rationales for supporting the Constitution are (1) "rule of law” rationale; and (2) pragmatic or “consequentialist” rationale.

-The “rule of law” rationale rests on the circumstances of the founding that speak to the legitimacy (or not) of the Constitution at adoption, and thus the rule-of-law rationale for supporting it.

-The “consequentialist” rationale focuses on the implications for how the courts should interpret the Constitution.
-These include the use of “originalism” (especially from founding era); interpreting the constitution as a “living constitution” v. fixed meaning; and the role of courts in democratic society.

----

 ## Slavery and the Constitution

 Const.
 Art.
 I, § 2: "Representatives … shall be apportioned among the several States … according to their respective Numbers, which shall be determined by adding to the whole Number of free Persons, including those bound to service for a Term of Years, and excluding Indians not taxed, three fifths of all other Persons."